William G. Honer, MD, FRCPC, FCAHS (October 2011 – December 2016)

 Dr. Honer has received the Young Investigator Award and the Heinz Lehmann Award from the Canadian College of Neuropsychopharmacology and a Scientist Award from the Canadian Institutes of Health Research.
 He is also the recipient of a 2011 Award for Excellence in Mentoring Early Career Faculty from the UBC Faculty of Medicine.

-In his role of Director, Dr. Honer will provide leadership in teaching and research, and in promoting and improving patient care and clinical service delivery, working in partnership with affiliated Health Authorities across B.C.
+In his role of Director, Dr. Honer provided leadership in teaching and research, and in promoting and improving patient care and clinical service delivery, working in partnership with affiliated Health Authorities across B.C.

 Athanasios Zis, MD, FRCPC (January 2011 – June 2011)